jackgle/bio-ae-eval/readme.md

 # Embeddings Pipeline
 This repository contains a small audio-processing pipeline for:
 1. Extracting fixed-length audio clips from long recordings based on annotation CSVs
-2. Generating embeddings for each clip using models from the `bacpipe` repo
+2. Generating embeddings for each clip using models from the [bacpipe](https://github.com/bioacoustic-ai/bacpipe/tree/main) repo
 3. Evaluating how well embeddings separate classes (per-class, micro, macro AUROC; optional AP)
-4. Currently this code is prepared to use the training data from the RFCx Species Audio Detection Challenge: https://www.kaggle.com/c/rfcx-species-audio-detection/data.
+4. Currently this code is prepared to use the training data from the [RFCx Species Audio Detection Challenge](https://www.kaggle.com/c/rfcx-species-audio-detection/data).
 This data contains TP and FP examples for each class, where FP detections are derived from a classical DSP detection algorithm, and essentially represent "hard negatives".
 This makes the evaluation more robust than the standard positive-classification approach.
-5. To do: evaluate on long-form PAM data (https://github.com/jackgle/open-bioacoustic-benchmarks).
+5. To do: evaluate on [PAM data benchmarks](https://github.com/jackgle/open-bioacoustic-benchmarks).

 ---
 ## Setup
 1. `./setup.sh`
 2. Copy `config.env.example` to `config.env` and edit as necessary